sebcampos/Credit_Risk_Analysis/README.md

 - LogisticRegression
 - BalancedRandomForestClassifier
 - EasyEnsembleClassifier

 models provided by the same libraries.
-Finnally we evaluated the performance of each model
+Finnally we evaluated the performance of each model and provided the results below

 # Results